ahmedafareed/Analyzing-U.S.COVID-19-Data/README.md

 ### 2. Statistical Hypothesis Testing

 Two primary research hypotheses were investigated:
-- **Association between patient demographic factors and COVID-19 mortality:** Evaluated using logistic regression, with significant associations found for sex, race, and ethnicity at the $$ \alpha = 0.05 $$ level, though not all variables reached significance.
+- **Association between patient demographic factors and COVID-19 mortality:** Evaluated using logistic regression, with significant associations found for sex, race, and ethnicity at the alpha = 0.05 level, though not all variables reached significance.
 - **Association between underlying medical conditions and mortality:** Addressed using the Chi-square test of independence, with the null hypothesis strongly rejected (p-value ≪ 0.05), confirming a robust relationship.

 ### 3. Regression and Machine Learning Modeling

 - **Ordinary Least Squares (OLS) Regression**: Modeled death as a function of multiple demographic and clinical predictors.
-  - Model $$ R^2 $$ ranged from 0.689 to 0.82 after introducing higher-order terms and controlling for outliers
+  - Model  R^2 ranged from 0.689 to 0.82 after introducing higher-order terms and controlling for outliers
   - Significant predictors included sex, certain age groups, and ICU admission status
 - **Random Forest Classifier**: Implemented for mortality prediction, achieving approximately 97% classification accuracy, with notably high precision for survival prediction